 Elements in the same period have the same number of electron shells.

 The Periodic Table is split with metals all found on the left side of the table, and non metals found on the right.
 Metals have either 1, 2 or 3 electrons on their outermost shell, so want to lose electrons to form positive ions (cations).
 Non-metals that have either 5, 6 or 7 electrons on their outermost shell want to gain electrons to form negative ions (anions).
 Non-metals with 8 electrons, the Noble Gases, don't lose or gain electrons to form ions, as they are stable (and therefore inert).

 Group 0 (Noble Gases)

 Helium, neon, argon, krypton, and xenon are all Noble Gases, because they have full outershells of electrons and are stable.
-This means they are unreactive, as they do not need to react to gain electrons - so they
+This means they are unreactive, as they do not need to react to gain electrons - so they are called inert.

 The noble gases have eight electrons in their outer shell, except for helium, which has